Cognex-ID/phonegap-manateeworks-v3/README.md

 # Manatee Works Barcode Scanner SDK PhoneGap Plugin

-Guide on how to integrate the Manatee Works Barcode Scanner SDK PhoneGap plugin into your project(s).
+Guide on how to integrate the Manatee Works [Barcode Scanner SDK](https://manateeworks.com/barcode-scanner-sdk){:target="_blank"} PhoneGap plugin into your project(s).

 **NOTE: Now supporting Ionic!**

-Manatee Works provides an Adobe PhoneGap plugin for its [Barcode Scanner SDK](https://manateeworks.com/barcode-scanner-sdk), to provide cross-platform, mobile development framework applications with the best barcode scanning experience.
+Manatee Works provides an Adobe PhoneGap plugin for its Barcode Scanner SDK, to provide cross-platform, mobile development framework applications with the best barcode scanning experience.

 Apache Cordova is a open source platform to build Native Mobile Applicatons using HTML, CSS and JavaScript.
 PhoneGap is Adobe's productised implementation of Cordova.
 Other distributions include [Ionic](https://ionicframework.com/), [Meteor](https://www.meteor.com/), and [Telerik](http://www.telerik.com/), and are also supported by Manatee Works and its broad support for development [frameworks](https://manateeworks.com/frameworks).